John Lutz (mystery writer): Career

 Lutz's work included political suspense, private eye novels, urban suspense, humor, occult, crime caper, police procedural, espionage, historical, futuristic, amateur detective, thriller; virtually every mystery sub-genre.
 He was the author of more than forty novels and over 200 short stories and articles.
 His novel Single White Female was the basis for the 1992 film starring Bridget Fonda and his novel The Ex was made into the HBO original movie of the same title, for which he co-authored the screenplay.
-Lutz's novels and short fiction have been translated into almost every language and adapted for almost every medium.
+Lutz's novels and short fiction have been translated into many languages and adapted for many types of media.

 Lutz served as president of both Mystery Writers of America and Private Eye Writers of America.
 Among his awards are the MWA Edgar Award, the Shamus Award (twice), The Trophee 813 Award for best mystery short story collection translated into the French language, the PWA Life Achievement Award, and the Short Mystery Fiction Society's Golden Derringer Lifetime Achievement Award.
 John Lutz also wrote stories for jigsaw puzzles.